MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/file-search/azure-blob-storage-code-examples.md

 ###  Prerequisites
 Complete the [standard agent setup](../../quickstart.md).

-> [!NOTE]
+> [!IMPORTANT]
-> Azure Blob Storage is only available with the standard agent setup.
-The basic agent setup does not support this file source.
+> File search using Blob storage is only supported by the standard agent setup.

 ### Step 1: Create a project client
 ```python